 While the BMI has redefined the standards for board member development, it has become clear that the program is only one of many critical resources our community needs to transform the culture and ecosystem of volunteer leadership.
 That’s why we have launched Boardified.
 Boardified provides comprehensive board development services and products—including our signature program, BMI—to take your nonprofit board to the next level.

-In response to the coronavirus pandemic, Boardified (formerly The Board Member Institute) has been providing just-in-time support to board members and staff professionals through Town Hall webinars, access to thought leaders in the field, one-on-one coaching, and the Technical Assistance Collaborative.
+In response to the coronavirus pandemic, Boardified has been providing just-in-time support to board members and staff professionals through Town Hall webinars, access to thought leaders in the field, one-on-one coaching, and the Technical Assistance Collaborative.
 You can access recordings of our Town Halls here.

 Boardified also partnered with the JUF and local Jewish funders to found Chicago’s Technical Assistance Collaborative.
 The Collaborative provides support to Chicago Jewish organizations to clarify problems resulting from the crisis, identify solutions, and scale recommendations.
 Boardified works closely with its partners to curate webinars, cohort learning, and customized interventions with experts that many in the nonprofit community would otherwise not be able to access.
-This partnership stands out as the first of its kind in the Jewish community.
+Learn more about this first of its kind partnership in the Jewish community.

 Alicia S. Oberman

-Alicia is the founder of Boardified.
+Alicia is the Founder and Chief Experience Officer of Boardified.
 Alicia is a thought leader in board development and nonprofit management, utilizing her many years of experience in the sector and board service to partner with board members and boards on governance best practices.
 She currently serves on the Boards of Directors of, and in advisory capacities to, a number of nonprofit organizations, including: the Goldie Initiative, VIBE Israel USA, Leading Edge (Governance Committee), and the Melanoma Tissue Bank Consortium.

 From 2007-2019, Alicia served as the Executive Director of the Jack Miller Family Foundation (for which she remains a Board member and strategic lead in Jewish philanthropy) and its related philanthropic fund, the Jack and Goldie Wolfe Miller Fund.
 Alicia directed all of the foundation’s programs and operations and served as the foundation’s liaison to its nonprofit partners and the community.
 Alicia graduated Magna Cum Laude with Distinction in English from Amherst College in 1999.
 She then received her JD from Northwestern University’s School of Law in 2003.